EliaKobayashi/unit_1-2021/README.md

 ## Minimum Viable Product

 The following is my MVP which is the basic demonstration of my game.
 My MVP includes the basic outline of my entire game without many features.
+This was sent to the client and this was his feedback:
+1. There was a bug as there was no validation.
+2. There are not enough comments.
-This was sent to G12s to get feedback which I will recieve soon.
-I showed the MVP to my friends which I recevied feedback from.
+3. The code is hard to follow because there are many variables with the same name I showed the MVP to my friends which I recevied feedback from.
 1. It didn't meet all the requirements from the client.
 2. It wasn't very smooth and should have a delay function.
 3. Choosing a position does not do much as it is not needed in the game.